YueGroup/yuegroup.github.io/content/authors/rs2246/_index.md

 user_groups:
 - Graduate Students
 ---
-Rahul joined the group as an M.S. student in October 2022.
+Nupur joined the group as a Ph.D. student in October 2022.